Jobs for F-1 Visa Students in the US

 The United States Citizenship and Immigration Services (USCIS) governs the implementation of OPT and establishes its rules.
 All OPT employment requires approval and prior authorization from the USCIS and your school’s International Student Office.

-You can begin looking for OPT opportunities after you have been enrolled in your program for at least nine months.
+You can begin looking for OPT opportunities after you have been enrolled in your program for at least nine months (one full academic year).
 You also need to receive your Employment Authorization Document (EAD) from USCIS, and this requires one year of enrollment before employment.

 There are many documents required when applying for OPT.
 Of the many requirements, Form I-765 for employment authorization must be submitted along with the OPT application.
 These documents are important as your eligibility to work is based on maintaining your F-1 student status.